steve-chamberlin/backwoods-logger/trunk/readme.txt

     The SQ-SEN-200 vibration sensor can be omitted.
 This part is only available directly from Signal Quest, with a minimum order quanity of
     20. If omitted, the trip timer feature will not work.

-    The schematic and board layout show an external EEPROM chip.
+    Older versions of the schematic and board layout show an external EEPROM chip.
 This was originally intended to store longer-term or higher-resolution altitude/temperature data, but was never implemented.

+    I recommend you don't solder the battery holder into place until everything else is built and tested.
+Use alligator clips or pieces of temporary wire to power the board before the battery holder is in place.
+Once the battery holder is in, it becomes very difficult to probe or fix solder joints for the adjacent components.

+    There may be a clearance problem between the battery holder and a few of the surface-mount components closest to it.
+If necessary, cut away a small portion of the battery holder plastic with a knife to make it fit.
+Do not cut away any more plastic than necessary, or the battery holder may bend when a battery is inserted.

     The bare BMP085 chip is difficult to hand-solder, because the pins are on its bottom, inaccessable with a soldering iron.
 To solder it, first tin all 8 pads on the PCB with a small amount of solder.
 Make sure the heights of the solder blobs are as even as possible from pad